Cathedral of St. Mary of the Annunciation (Cape Girardeau, Missouri)

-The Cathedral of St. Mary of the Annunciation, also known as St. Mary's Cathedral, is a Catholic cathedral in Cape Girardeau, Missouri, United States.
-Along with St. Agnes Cathedral in Springfield, Missouri it is the seat of the Diocese of Springfield-Cape Girardeau.
+The Cathedral of St. Mary of the Annunciation, also known as St. Mary's Cathedral, is a Catholic cathedral in Cape Girardeau, Missouri, in the United States.
+Along with St. Agnes Cathedral in Springfield, Missouri, it is the seat of the Diocese of Springfield-Cape Girardeau.

 History

+St. Mary's Church

+During the early 19th century, the Catholics in Cape Girardeau were under the jurisdiction of the Diocese of St. Louis.
+The first Catholic parish in the community, St. Vincent de Paul, was erected in 1853.
+By 1858, the increased number of German Catholics in Cape Girardeau prompted planning for a new German-language parish.
+However, the start of the American Civil War in 1861 thwarted any progress.

-Plans were made as early as 1858 to establish a parish for Cape Girardeau's German population.
-The Civil War caused a delay in carrying out the plans.
-Property was acquired at the corner of Sprigg and William Streets for $650.
-Ground was broken for the parish church on the Feast of the Annunciation of the Lord, March 25, 1868, and the cornerstone was laid on August 2.
-The first Mass was celebrated in the church on February 2, 1869.
-A rectory was built in 1885.
-In 1891 the church was redecorated and the bells were placed in the tower.
+After the war ended in 1865, Catholic leaders purchased a property for the new church at the corner of Sprigg and William Streets in Cape Girardeau for $650.
+The groundbreaking was held in March 1868, and the cornerstone was laid in August of that year.
+St. Mary's Church was dedicated on February 2, 1869.

-The Sisters of St. Francis arrived to teach in the parish school in 1875.
-Two years later they built a convent on the northwest corner of Sprigg and William Streets.
-They expanded the building in 1882 and opened St. Francis Hospital.
+In 1875, the Sisters of St. Francis opened St. Francis Hospital in the community; today it is St. Francis Healthcare System.The sisters in 1877 built a convent on the northwest corner of Sprigg and William Streets.
+They expanded the building in 1882.

+The parish constructed a rectory for St. Mary's in 1885.
+In 1891 they redecorated the church and installed bells in the tower.
 St. Mary's Cemetery was established in 1903.
 Major renovations of the church occurred in 1954 and 1968.
 The Magnificat windows were added in 1954.

+Cathedral of St. Mary of the Annuciation

-On July 2, 1956 Pope Pius XII established the Diocese of Springfield-Cape Girardeau St. Agnes Church in Springfield was named as the new diocese's cathedral and St. Mary as the co-cathedral.
-The current rectory was built in 1957.
+On July 2, 1956 Pope Pius XII established the Diocese of Springfield-Cape Girardeau The pope designated St. Agnes Church in Springfield as the cathedral for the new diocese and St. Mary's Church as the co-cathedral.
+The diocese built a new rectory for the priests in 1957.

-St. Vincent De Paul Church became a part of the Cathedral Parish in 1977 and was named a chapel of ease at that time.
-The parish hall was added in 1978 and another renovation of the cathedral's interior occurred in 1985.
-The steeple was restored and a new organ was installed from 1990 to 1991.
+The diocese in 1977 merged St. Vincent De Paul Parish into the cathedral parish in 1977, with the St. Vincent De Paul Church changed to a chapel of ease.
+The diocesee constructed the parish hall in 1978 and renovated the cathedral interior in 1985.
+The steeple was restored and a new pipe organ was installed from 1990 to 1991.
 The parish office building was completed in January 2000.

+In 2022, a fire in the entranceway to the cathedral basement caused $20,000 in fire and smoke damage to the building.
+A homeless person had started a small fire to keep warm, but it got out of control.